|

 By Robin Estrin, Associated Press writer

-wearing ornate hats festooned with feathers.
-The more plumes, the better.
+around wearing ornate hats festooned with feathers.
+The more plumes,

-Haniet Lawrence Hemenway, a prominent Boston Brahmin and plumed hat-wearer
+Harriet Lawrence Hemenway, a prominent Boston Brahmin and plumed

-herself, happened upon an article detailing the devastation feather
+hat-wearer herself, happened upon an article detailing the devastation

-hunters inflicted: heaps of skinned, dead birds left to rot and orphaned
+feather hunters inflicted: heaps of skinned, dead birds left to rot and

-statement that was killing up to 5 million American birds a year.
-Thus
+the fashion statement that was killing up to 5 million American birds a

-was born the Massachusetts Audubon Society, named in honor of the bird
+year.
+Thus was born the Massachusetts Audubon Society, named in honor

 The group, the nation's first Audubon Society, turns 100 this month.